googlecodelabs/analyze_gsimg/README.md

 In the codelab at <http://g.co/codelabs/drive-gcs-vision-sheets>, developers build a cloud-based image processing workflow in Python along with Google Cloud REST APIs from [GCP](http://cloud.google.com) and [G Suite](http://developers.google.com/gsuite).
 The exercise imagines an enterprise scenario where an organization can backup data (image files, for example) to the cloud, analyze them with machine learning, and report results formatted for consumption by management.
 This repo provides code solutions for each step through the tutorial plus alternate versions featuring other libraries and/or authorization schemes.

 This is an intermediate codelab.
-If you're new to using Google APIs, specifically G Suite and/or GCP APIs, we recommend doing more introductory codelabs to each of these products first (see list at the bottom of this page).
+If you're new to using Google APIs, specifically G Suite and/or GCP APIs, we recommend completing the introductory codelabs (listed at the bottom of this page) first.

 ## Prerequisites